alexcw923/NaviGators/README.md

 - Generate a detailed itinerary for the trip, including recommended hotels, food stops, and suggested durations for each leg of the journey.

 ## Development Plan of Action

-[ ] Find navigation between two points on Map
+- [x] Find navigation between two points on Map

-[ ] ArcGIS Indoors already has ways for DWG files to get uploaded into ArcGIS Pro

-[ ] Decide on basic set of preference for POC
+- [ ] Decide on basic set of preference for POC
+- [ ] Break trip into preferences

-[ ] Integrate findNewPlaces kind of api to search along the route
+- [ ] Integrate find New Places kind of api to search along

-[ ] Design UI to render the itinerary
+- [ ] Design UI to render the itinerary the route

-[ ] Add more options to add preferences on
+- [ ] Add more options to add preferences on
+- [ ] Make cool promotion video animation using AI